 My Mum would lock us in the house and go out and work as a nurse, and I would be the Great Storyteller, telling stories to my little sisters to stop them from being scared and crying.
 I also wrote for the church magazine.
 When I was 13 or 14, I lied to a group of people and said I was older.
 They invited me to come to their poetry group.
 I rang the doorbell and a white, sort of Oxford type opened the door.

-[Josette puts on an Oxford accent]
+[Josette puts on an Oxford accent]“Are you Josette?”

 “Yes.”